 This competition provides state aid funding under article 25 Aid for R&D projects, of the General Block Exemption Regulation (GBER).
 It is your responsibility to make sure that your organisation is eligible to receive state aid.

 Innovate UK have allocated up to £25million to fund innovation projects in this competition.

 If your organisation’s work on the project is mostly commercial or economic, your funding request must not exceed the limits below.
 These limits apply even if your organisation normally acts non-economically.

-For feasibility studies and industrial research projects, you could get funding for your eligible project costs of:
+For feasibility studies and industrial research projects, your organisation could get funding for eligible project costs of:

 - Up to 70% if you are a micro or small organisation

 - Up to 60% if you are a medium-sized organisation